 Depending on the type of treatment undertaken, the patient is offered the option to spend their full recuperation period in the comfort of their vacation accommodation.
 This refreshing experience can be good for the patient and hasten the recovery process.

-Traveling immediately after surgery or treatment can cause stress to the patient's body and will not be conducive to the healing process.
-A relaxed holiday, in a quiet and serene environment, is the best option for recovery.
+Traveling immediately after surgery or treatment can cause stress to the patient.
+Many doctors do not allow the patient to engage in travel for some time after certain procedures.
+A relaxed holiday in a quiet and serene environment is the best option for recovery.
 Some recovery options available for medical travelers include:

 - Healthcare destinations in India, China and Thailand include partnerships with first-class accommodation providers for hotel and transportation, including recovery facilities for post-surgery or post-treatment patients.